How To Wash Cloth Nappies in 4 Easy Steps

-Follow the instructions on your detergent.
-Use a good quality detergent (no soap flakes) such as Ecostore Laundry detergent.
-For other recommended detergents, please refer to the Detergent Index on the Clean Cloth Nappies website.
+Use a good quality detergent (no soap flakes) and follow the instructions on your detergent.
+For a list of recommended detergents, please refer to the Detergent Index on the Clean Cloth Nappies website.

 This wash cycle can be bulked out with other household washing to fill a main load.

 4. Hang to Dry

 It is preferable to dry your cloth nappies on the clothes line.
 Try to avoid tumble drying as it can damage the nappy lining and elastics.